JiZhang495/wavemusic/README.md

 <https://docs.python.org/3/library/wave.html>
 <https://www.tutorialspoint.com/read-and-write-wav-files-using-python-wave>

-We intend to write some music with this module.
+We can write some music with this module.
+We also intend to write music from waves with C++.

 ----
 The *playsound* module can be used to play the WAV file generated.
 Run the following command to install it: